Malhar Rao Holkar: War against the Rohillas and the Durrani Empire

 The Marathas besieged Kumher Fort from 20 January to 18 May 1754.
 The war continued for about four months.
 During the war Khanderao Holkar, son of Malhar Rao Holkar, was one day inspecting his army in an open palanquin, when he was fired upon from the fort.
 The cannonball hit and killed him on 24 March 1754.
 Malhar Rao was infuriated by the death of his only son and wanted to take revenge.
 He vowed that he would cut off the head of Maharaja Suraj Mal and throw the soil of fort into Yamuna after destroying it.
-The Marathas increased pressure and Suraj Mal defended passively, but Suraj Mal was isolated as no other ruler was ready to help him.
+The Marathas increased pressure on the fort and Suraj Mal defended passively, but Suraj Mal was isolated as no other ruler was ready to help him.
 At this moment, Maharaja Suraj Mal was counseled by Maharani Kishori, who assured him not to worry and started diplomatic efforts.
 She contacted Diwan Roop Ram Katara.
-She knew that there were differences between Malhar Rao Holkar and Jayappa Sindhia and that Jayappa Sindhia was very firm in his determinations.
+She knew that there were differences between Malhar Rao Holkar and Jayappa Sindhia and that Jayappa was very firm in his determinations.
 She advised Maharaja Suraj Mal to take advantage of mutual differences within Marathas.
 Diwan Roop Ram Katara was a friend of Jayappa Sindhia.
 She requested Diwan Roop Ram Katara to take a letter from Maharaja Suraj Mal proposing a treaty.
 Jayappa Sindhia assured Suraj Mal of assistance and contacted Raghunathrao.
 Raghunathrao in turn advised Holkar to sign a treaty with Suraj Mal.
 Malhar Rao Holkar assessed the situation and consented for the treaty due to possibility of isolation.
 This led to a treaty between both rulers on 18 May 1754.
 This treaty proved very beneficial for Maharaja Suraj Mal.

 Ghazi ud-Din Khan Feroze Jung III, aided by the Marathas led by Malhar Rao Holkar, defeated Safdarjung.
-At this the Emperor collected a large army and camped at Sikandrabad.
-On the other hand, the Peshwa's younger brother Raghunathrao, Malhar Rao Holkar and 2,000 Maratha's and their ally Feroze Jung III routed Imperial Mughal Army of the Mughal Emperor Ahmad Shah Bahadur at the First Battle of Sikandarabad (1754).
+At this the Mughal Emperor Ahmad Shah Bahadur collected a large army and camped at Sikandrabad.
+On the other hand, the Peshwa's younger brother Raghunath Rao, Malhar Rao Holkar and 2,000 Maratha's and their ally Feroze Jung III routed Imperial Mughal Army of the Mughal Emperor Ahmad Shah Bahadur at the First Battle of Sikandarabad (1754).
 The Emperor left his mother, wives and a retinue of 8,000 women behind and fled to Delhi.